Planning Your Trip

 What to Eat and Drink

-Outside of your hotel's buffet, breakfast in Italy is light, consisting of an espresso (caffe) or cappuccino with a cornetto (croissant), usually eaten standing up at the bar.
+Outside of your hotel's buffet, breakfast in Italy is light, consisting of an espresso (caffe) or cappuccino with a cornetto (breakfast pastry like a croissant), usually eaten standing up at the bar.
 Lunch is often the biggest meal of the day and is eaten from 1 p.m. to about 2:30 p.m.
 Restaurants probably won't open before 12:30 p.m.
 Similarly, dinner is eaten late by U.S. standards.
 If you show up at a restaurant at 7:30 p.m., you'll likely be the only customers, but by 8:30 or 9 p.m., the place will have filled up.

 For a more thorough look at the art of eating in Italy, check our guide to dining out in Italy.